styled-components/vscode-styled-components/CONTRIBUTING.md

 ## Tests

-You can run tests simply by running `yarn test`.
+You can run tests simply by running `npm test`.
 This should spawn another instance of VSCode to run the end to end tests in.

 The syntax tests will generate tokens for [fixtures we have](./src/tests/suite/colorize-fixtures) which are then compared to the results (adjacent folder).
 If there are changes and the tests fail it will generate a new result (overwriting the previous one).